No. 10 Kentucky easily handles Monmouth 90-44

 The Wildcats (6-1) never trailed, though the winless Hawks (0-8) used a 12-5 spurt to get within 22-18.
 Kentucky took charge from there, closing the first half on a 22-4 run over 8:46 for a 44-22 halftime lead and stretching the lead to as many as 47 with 2:40 remaining.

-Herro was strong on both ends, making 6 of 10 attempts to pace Kentucky's 57 percent shooting, including 64 percent in the second half.
-The freshman guard added eight rebounds and matched a career-high with five steals.
+The freshman guard was strong on both ends, making 6 of 10 attempts to pace Kentucky's 57 percent shooting, including 64 percent in the second half.
+Herro added eight rebounds and matched a career high with five steals.
 The Wildcats scored 28 points off 16 turnovers by the Hawks.

+Asked about his defense, Herro said, "I've been taking a lot of pride in it personally.
+Obviously, as a team we've got to get better, but the coaches have been telling me if I can defend, it's going to be hard to keep me off the floor."

+Just as impressive was Kentucky's season-best 10-of-24 shooting from behind the arc.
+After insisting this was the best 3-point shooting team he's had in Lexington, Calipari saw his team start to back it up.

 POLL IMPLICATIONS